On the Density arising from the Domain of Attraction between Sum and Supremum: the $\alpha$-Sun operator: General Case

 At $ \alpha = 0 $ the retarded functional equation \eqref{MT_functional} reduces to

 \begin{proposition} The solution of \eqref{FE_zero} is

 \end{proposition} \begin{proof} Equation \eqref{FE_zero} is a linear, homogeneous first order recurrence relation with the particular solution \eqref{H_zero} or \eqref{H_zero-soln} which also satisfies the boundary condition $ H(1)=1 $.
 It is also the only solution because the only permissible $\gamma$-periodic function $ P(s) $, satisfying $ P(s)=P(s-\gamma) $, and making $ H_{0}(s)P(s) $ another solution, is the constant function.
-This crucial fact follows because $ |H(s)| $ must be bounded (by unity) as $ \Im(s) \to \pm \infty $ with $ \Re(s)=1 $. \end{proof}
+This crucial fact follows because $ |H(s)| $ must be bounded (in fact by unity according to our hypothesis stated following \eqref{MT_defn}) as $ \Im(s) \to \pm \infty $ along the line $ \Re(s)=1 $. \end{proof}

 We can also verify \eqref{FE_zero} is satisfied by \eqref{H_zero} from the direct computation of its Mellin transform as given by \eqref{h_zero}.